AdobeDocs/experience-manager-64.de-DE/help/sites-classic-ui-authoring/classic-feature-scaffolding.md

 ---
 title: Strukturvorlage
 seo-title: Scaffolding
-description: Oftmals muss eine große Zahl von Seiten erstellt werden, die unterschiedliche Inhalte, aber eine einheitliche Struktur aufweisen sollen.
-Eine Strukturvorlage dient zur Erstellung eines Formulars (einer Struktur), dessen Felder die gewünschte Seitenstruktur bilden.
-Anhand dieses Formulars können Sie ganz einfach auf dieser Struktur basierende Seiten erstellen.
+description: Manchmal müssen Sie eine große Anzahl von Seiten erstellen, die zwar die gleiche Struktur, aber unterschiedliche Inhalte aufweisen.
+Mit Strukturvorlage können Sie ein Formular (eine Grundlage) mit Feldern erstellen, die die gewünschte Struktur für Ihre Seiten widerspiegeln.
+Mithilfe dieses Formulars können Sie dann einfach Seiten erstellen, die auf dieser Struktur basieren.
 seo-description: Sometimes you may need to create a large set of pages that share the same structure but have differing content.
 With scaffolding you can create a form (a scaffold) with fields that reflect the structure you want for your pages and then use this form to easily create pages based on this structure.
 uuid: b1fdf2c0-e6d0-488a-96e5-dfbd6beb7610
 contentOwner: Chris Bohnert